 - The provisions of the Human Rights Law and Fair Housing Law are to be construed liberally.

-- The damage provisions in the Human Rights Law and Fair Housing Law are harmonized.
+- Certain provisions of the Human Rights Law and Fair Housing Law were harmonized, including damages.

 The amendments can be found here: